mwssy/mwssy.github.io/_portfolio/project4.md

 optional info list (delete if not using):

 {:.list-inline}

-- Date:
+- Release : 2017
-- Client:
+- Director : Sean Baker
-- Category:
+- Genre : Drama